Open-Earth-Foundation/cc-poc-template/SETUP.md

 3. **🔧 Customize the template** by adapting features to your needs
 4. **📋 Update documentation** to reflect your new purpose

+💡 **Developer Tip**: When in doubt about CityCatalyst APIs, authentication, or data structures, always refer to the official [CityCatalyst Documentation](https://citycatalyst.openearth.dev/docs/) for the most current information.

 ## Prerequisites

 - Node.js 18+ installed